testdrivenio/flask-spa-auth/DRAFT.md

 ## Conclusion

-In this article, we have seen how to setup cookie based authentication for Single-Page Applications(SPAs).
-Regardless of whether you use sessions or tokens, it's good to use cookies for authentication when the client is a browser and it along with the backend app are on the same domain.
-It's fine to use cookies as well for auth cross-domain -- when the frontend and backend are served from different domains -- as long as CORS is configured properly.
-In both the cases, setting up CSRF protection(protection against cookie hijacking) is very crucial and can provide the best security possible.
+This article has seen how to setup cookie-based authentication for Single-Page Applications(SPAs).
+Whether you use sessions or tokens, it's good to use cookies for authentication when the client is a browser and it, along with the backend app, is on the same domain.
+It's fine to use cookies for auth cross-domain -- when the frontend and backend are served from different domains -- as long as CORS is configured properly.
+In both cases, setting up CSRF protection(protection against cookie hijacking) is crucial and can provide the best security possible.

 All the examples are set to run on development mode by default.
-However it is not recommended to use `app.run()` in production mode.
-Instead use a production ready server like `gunicorn`.
-Also set the cookies to be transferred over `https` by adding the following to the `.env` files.
+However, it is not recommended to use `app.run()` in production mode.
+Instead, use a production ready server like `gunicorn`.
+Also, set the cookies to be transferred over `HTTPS` by adding the following to the `.env` files.

 ```env
 SESSION_COOKIE_SECURE = True